 - k.
-Summary of alternative funding source for AAC devices: - i.
+Summary of Alternative Funding Source for AAC Device: - i.
 Description of availability or lack of availability, of purchase of AAC device through other funding sources.

 Trial Use Periods

 In instances where the appropriateness of a specific AAC device is not clear, a trial use period for an AAC device may be recommended (although it is not required) by the speech-language pathologist who conducts the AAC evaluation.